hanazuki/isc-kea.deb/doc/sphinx/arm/dhcp4-srv.rst

 IPv4 Subnet Identifier
 ----------------------

-The subnet identifier is a unique number associated with a particular subnet.
+The subnet identifier (subnet ID) is a unique number associated with a particular subnet.
 In principle, it is used to associate clients' leases with their respective subnets.
-When a subnet identifier is not specified for a subnet being configured, it will be automatically assigned by the configuration mechanism.
-The identifiers are assigned from 1 and are monotonically increased for each subsequent subnet: 1, 2, 3 ....
+When a subnet identifier is not specified for a subnet being configured, it is automatically assigned by the configuration mechanism.
+The identifiers are assigned starting at 1 and are monotonically increased for each subsequent subnet: 1, 2, 3 ....

 If there are multiple subnets configured with auto-generated identifiers